pythonarcade/arcade/doc/tutorials/compute_shader/index.rst

 Now that we have the data, we need to be able to visualize it.
 We'll do it by applying vertex, geometry, and fragment shaders to convert the data in the SSBO into pixels.
-The flow of data will look like this:
+For each star's 12 floats in the array, the following flow of data will take place:

 .. image:: shaders.svg

-The **vertex shader** doesn't do much more than separate out the radius variable from the group of floats used to store position.
-It gets data from the SSBO in the following way:
+Vertex Shader
+^^^^^^^^^^^^^

+In this tutorial, the vertex shader will be run for each star's 12 float long stretch of raw padded data in ``self.ssbo_current``.
+Each execution will output clean typed data to an instance of the geometry shader.

+Data is read in as follows:

 * The x, y, and radius of each star are accessed via ``in_vertex``
 * The floating point RGBA color of the star, via ``in_color``